xrandy00/mt_2022/README.md

 The extension is published to Chrome Webstore https://chrome.google.com/webstore/detail/js-vulnerability-detector/bmcojnncgfmglejiinbdnahmkmbgifhk

 ### Modes
-Extension runs in three different modes:
+Extension runs in four different modes:

 0. Disabled - Extension is enabled, but not active.
 1. Analyze - Functionality of the web is not affected.
 Scripts are asynchronously analyzed without impacting the page.